Research and development of carbonization processes and biochar application

 Characterization and testing of input materials

-• Support in the selection of available biomasses / biogenic residues for the production of biochar
+• Support in the selection of available biomasses / biogenic residues for the production of biochar in an industrial scale

 • Database with over 70 tested feedstocks